pykong/Borg-DQN/README.md

 ### Requirements

-The execution of Borg-DQN requires a working installation of `Docker`, as well as the `nvidia-container-toolkit` to pass through CUDA-acceleration to the game container instances.
+The execution of Borg-DQN requires a working installation of `Docker`, as well as the `nvidia-container-toolkit` to pass through CUDA acceleration to the game container instances.
 Refer to the respective documentation for installation instructions:

 - [Install Docker Engine](https://docs.docker.com/engine/install/)
 - [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)